dustin-miao/diffeq/content/index.md

 When on a note, you can
 1. Follow the links to see relevant content.
 2. Follow the back links to find mentions of a page.
-Some concepts such as [[📘equilibrium points]] or [[📙phase portraits]] are mentioned frequently.
+Some concepts such as [[📘equilibrium points|equilibrium points]] or [[📙phase portraits|phase portraits]] are mentioned frequently.
 3. Use the graph view to navigate see an overview of linked notes without leaving the page

 ### 📝Note Icons